sartorius-research/LIVECell/model/README.md

 # Installation

-The installation takes approximately 30 minutes
+The installation takes approximately 30 minutes, and it is recommended to set up different virtual environments for the anchor-free and the anchor-based model if one wants to use both of them.
+The anchor-based models uses a modified version of detectron2 with the same name which creates conflicts.

 ## Requirements:

 - Linux or macOS with Python ≥ 3.6